cbednarski/packer-ubuntu/README.md

-# Ubuntu 14.04 Base VM
+# Ubuntu LTS Base VM

-This packer script creates base virtual machine images for use with Vagrant.
+This packer script creates base Ubuntu virtual machine images for use with Vagrant.
+It targets Ubuntu's LTS release line, and currently works with 12.04.
+I plan to target 14.04 when it's released.

 [Based on work by Michell Hashimoto](https://github.com/mitchellh/packer-ubuntu-12.04-docker)